PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Related Work

 \subsection{DNN-based Long-tailed Learning}

-At the \textit{Input level}, data manipulation is implemented through re-weighting/sampling~\cite{cui2019class} and/or data augmentation techniques~\cite{CubukED19AutoAugment,LimS19FastAA,HoD19PBA,CubukED20Randaugment}.
-These methods have been proven to be effective in increasing the classification accuracy for DNNs and also have demonstrated their efficacy on long-tailed data \cite{RenJW2020Balanced, CuiJQ2021parametric, liJ2022nested}.
-At the \textit{representation level}, modifications to the model structure are undertaken to yield a superior representation of features.
+Deep neural networks (DNNs) have achieved substantial progress in long-tailed visual recognition over the past decade.
+From the perspective of data processing within deep models, existing methods can be broadly categorized into three levels: input-level, representation-level, and output-level approaches.
+At the \textbf{input level}, data manipulation is implemented through re-weighting/sampling~\cite{cui2019class} and/or data augmentation techniques~\cite{CubukED19AutoAugment, CubukED20Randaugment, chu2020feature,Perrett2023CVPR}.
+These methods have been proven to be effective in increasing the classification accuracy for DNNs and also have demonstrated their efficacy on long-tailed data~\cite{RenJW2020Balanced, CuiJQ2021parametric, liJ2022nested}.
+At the \textbf{representation level}, modifications to the model structure are undertaken to yield a superior representation of features.
 For example, decoupling representation based methods~\cite{decouple20, mislas21} and BBN based methods~\cite{bbn20,DisAli21} decouple representation learning and classifier training.
 These methods initially acquire representations from the original long-tailed data.
 Subsequently, they retrain the classifier utilizing either class-balanced sampling data~\cite{decouple20} or reverse sampling data~\cite{bbn20}.
 Ensembling learning encompasses redundant ensembling~\cite{WangXD21RIDE, LiBL2022Trustworthy,liJ2022nested, Cai2021ACE}, which aggregates separate classifiers or networks in a framework of multiple experts, and complementary ensembling~\cite{bbn20, Cui2022reslt, XiangLY2020LFME}, which involves statistical selection of different data divisions.
 Studies have demonstrated that ensembling methods, particularly redundant ensembling, can achieve state-of-the-art performance and generate more robust predictions by reducing model variance~\cite{LiBL2022Trustworthy, WangXD21RIDE} and/or increasing data diversity~\cite{liJ2022nested, LiY2020Overcoming, XiangLY2020LFME}.
-At the \textit{output level}, existing methods enhance model representation and adjust the classifier by calibrating the logit of the model according to certain criteria.
-For example, logit adjustment methods~\cite{adjustment21, RenJW2020Balanced} calibrate the predicted output distribution to a balanced distribution.
-Re-margining methods~\cite{Kaidi2019, LiMK2022KPS, adjustment21, LiMK2022GCL, Wang2021Seesaw} introduce class-size-based constants to create larger margins for tail classes compared to head classes, improving the separability of tail classes.
+At the \textbf{output level}, existing methods enhance model representation and adjust the classifier by calibrating the logit of the model according to certain criteria.
+For example, Re-margining methods~\cite{Kaidi2019, LiMK2022KPS, LiMK2022GCL, Wang2021Seesaw} introduce class-size-based constants to create larger margins for tail classes compared to head classes, improving the separability of tail classes.
 This helps alleviate overfitting in minority classes and enhances model generalization.